Back to Reference

 Userlane: A Complete Guide to the User Management Platform

 If you've ever rolled out new software to your team and watched adoption stall, you're not alone.
-Helping users embrace unfamiliar tools—or even just use the ones they already have more effectively—is a universal challenge.
+Helping users embrace unfamiliar tools—or even just use the ones they already have more effectively—is a universal challenge, reflected in data showing the cost of training per employee can represent hundreds of dollars in wages and salary.

 That's exactly where digital adoption platforms like Userlane come in.

-In this guide, we’ll break down what Userlane is, what it does, how much it costs, and how it stacks up against competitors like WalkMe and Pendo.
-Whether you're actively shopping for a user management platform or just starting to research your options, you’ll walk away with a clear understanding of whether Userlane is the right fit.
+In this guide, we'll break down what Userlane is, who uses it, what it does, how much it costs, and how it stacks up against competitors like WalkMe, Pendo, and Whatfix.
+Whether you're actively shopping for a user management platform or just starting to research your options, you'll walk away with a clear understanding of whether Userlane is the right fit.

 What is Userlane?
 Understanding the digital adoption platform